-Medicare to foot the bill for treadmill therapy for leg pain
+Medicare to pay for treadmill therapy for leg pain

 Chicago — Three times a week, Rita Driscoll steps onto a treadmill at a Minnesota hospital under the eye of a rehab therapist.
 She walks until it hurts — pushing her limits, walking faster and adding steeper inclines.